 WooCommerce can accommodate any market niche, products, and business size.
-Due to its versatility, the ecommerce platform gives you the flexibility to customize your online shop with your favorite themes, plugins, and widgets.
+Due to its versatility, the ecommerce platform gives you the flexibility to customize your webshop with your favorite themes, plugins, and widgets.
 A major benefit of the open source software is that developers have access to CSS, HTML, and PHP style code.
 This makes it suitable for professional users and beginners alike.

 No transactions fees

 Other ecommerce platforms, like Shopify, will charge transaction fees on top of gateway fees when using third-party payment providers.
 In addition to transaction and gateway fees, Shopify has been known to charge large chargeback fees.
-When a customer files a case with their credit card or payment gateway, online shop owners are charged an administration fee.
+When a customer files a case with their credit card or payment gateway, webshop owners are charged an administration fee.
 On the other hand, WooCommerce has no transaction fees.
 The only costs relating to customer payments are the gateway fees from third-party providers.

 Finally, it’s worth noting that WooCommerce counts with a large community of developers and contributors ready to offer support.
 Note that WooCommerce and WordPress do not offer direct support to consumers about their open source software.
 However, information is readily available in the form of forums, blogs, and tutorials.
 If you encounter an issue with the ecommerce platform, chances are a google search will yield a solution.

-Cons to building an online shop with WooCommerce
+Cons to building an webshop with WooCommerce

 Paid advanced features